RasaHQ/rasa/docs/core/knowledge-bases.rst

 The data you will use to answer the user's request comes from a knowledge base.
 A knowledge base can be used to store complex data structures.
 If you just have some data points that fit into memory, you can use our ``InMemoryKnowledgeBase`` implementation.
-To initialize an ``InMemoryKnowledgeBase`` you need to provide the data into a json file.
+To initialize an ``InMemoryKnowledgeBase`` you need to provide the data in a json file.

 Let's take a look at an example: